Connect with us

 READ MORE: Senate vote on Mississippi medical marijuana bill expected Thursday.
 Here’s a look at the bill.

-The House lowered the amount of “flower” a patient could from 3.5 ounces a month to 3 ounces a month.
+The House lowered the amount of “flower” a patient could receive from 3.5 ounces a month to 3 ounces a month.
 The Senate had previously lowered the amount from 4 ounces in its original draft to 3.5 ounces.
-The lowered amount is likely a nod to Gov. Tate Reeves, who had threatened a veto and said it patients too much marijuana and would be a toehold for recreational use and the black market.
+The lowered amount is likely a nod to Gov. Tate Reeves, who had threatened a veto and said it allowed patients too much marijuana and would be a toehold for recreational use and the black market.

 READ MORE: Senate overwhelmingly passes Mississippi medical marijuana